Tax time quokka

 The specific extras services you're covered for depends on your health fund, level of cover and the specific policy you choose.
 Here are some examples of common services extras insurance can cover:

-Also known as ancillary cover or extras cover, extras insurance helps cover the cost of everyday healthcare services including things like dental check-ups, physio appointments and glasses or contacts.
+Extras insurance (also called extras cover or ancillary cover) helps cover the cost of everyday healthcare services in Australia, such as dental, physiotherapy and optical.
 These services are generally not covered by Medicare.

 Woman contacting HBF